codepath/android_guides/Loading-Contacts-with-Content-Providers.md

     		return cursorLoader;
     	}

-    	// When the system finishes retrieving the Cursor,
+    	// When the system finishes retrieving the Cursor through the CursorLoader,
         // a call to the onLoadFinished() method takes place.
     	@Override
     	public void onLoadFinished(Loader<Cursor> loader, Cursor cursor) {